We Are Here To Serve

 The Lung Cancer Detector Test (LCDT1) detects early Lung Cancer.
 This test is indicated in patients with an indeterminate lung nodule.
 Smokers may benefit from this test.

-The Respiratory Panel is a PCR-based test that determines if you have SARS-CoV-2 (COVID-19), Influenza virus (Flu A, B, C), or Pneumonia (Human Orthopneumovirus, RSV).
+The Respiratory Panel differentiates whether you have SARS-CoV-2 (COVID-19), Influenza Virus (FLU) or Pneumonia (Human Orthopneumovirus, RSV).

 Cytokine storm panels evaluates inflammatory markers investigated by researchers for development of drugs, vaccines, and treatments; and to study disease progression.